telerik/xaml-docs/controls/raddiagram/diagram-items/features-container-shapes.md

 ## Container Service

+The __ContainerService__ is a static class which can be used to manipulate the container shapes.
+This static class expose the following methods.

 * __CompleteManipulation__: A void method that completes given manipulation.
 Accept parameter of type __CompositeAsyncStateCommand__.
 * __DetachItemsFromContainer__: A void method that detaches items from a container.
 * __GetChildrenBounds__: This method returns Rect element which wraps the items inside the container.